 All correspondence regarding the University's contractual commitments and obligations, including notice of award, revisions, extensions, continuations, and project terminations, should be handled by a central office.
-OUR has been designated as being responsible for this function.
+The Office of Sponsored Projects has been designated as being responsible for this function.
 This policy does not preclude correspondence between a project Director and the program staff of a funding organization.
-However, if the correspondence involves the commitments of the University or the University's compliance with laws and regulations, then the correspondence needs to come through the Office of University Research.
+However, if the correspondence involves the commitments of the University or the University's compliance with laws and regulations, then the correspondence needs to come through the Office of Sponsored Projects.

-All fiscal reports and invoices to be submitted to the funding agency are to be prepared and submitted by OUR.
-Since each granting agency stipulates its individual requirements in this matter, Project Directors should make specific arrangements with OUR for the preparation of reports required by the funding agency.
+All fiscal reports and invoices to be submitted to the funding agency are to be prepared and submitted by the Office of Sponsored Projects.
+Since each granting agency stipulates its individual requirements in this matter, Project Directors should make specific arrangements with the Office of Sponsored Projects for the preparation of reports required by the funding agency.

-All personnel requests, faculty overloads, consultant expenditures, purchase requisitions, confirming purchase requisitions, intracampus requisitions, travel vouchers, and petty cash vouchers using grant and contract funds need to be sent to OUR.
-If co-project Directors represent different Colleges, requests for expenditure of funds must be reviewed and signed by involved PI's, Unit Heads, and College Deans prior to submission to University Research.
+All personnel requests, faculty overloads, consultant expenditures, purchase requisitions, confirming purchase requisitions, intracampus requisitions, travel vouchers, and petty cash vouchers using grant and contract funds need to be sent to the Office of Sponsored Projects.
+If co-project Directors represent different Colleges, requests for expenditure of funds must be reviewed and signed by involved PI's, Unit Heads, and College Deans prior to submission to Sponsored Projects.
 The Comptroller, Personnel, and Purchasing will not accept requests that have not been approved by University Research.
-The purpose of routing all expenditures through OUR is to provide assistance to Project Directors in using the purchasing and personnel systems and to help Project Directors keep their books accurate.
+The purpose of routing all expenditures through the Office of Sponsored Projects is to provide assistance to Project Directors in using the purchasing and personnel systems and to help Project Directors keep their books accurate.
 The established purchasing, personnel, and accounting policies, procedures, and practices of Louisiana Tech University are to be followed in all sponsored projects.
 This compliance is a mandate in both Federal and State regulations.